 In disc sequestration, the herniated material breaks off from the body of the NP.

 Disc desiccation is common in aging.
 It is brought about by the death of the cells that produce and maintain the ECM, including proteoglycans, such as aggrecan.
-The NP shrinks as the gelatinous form is replaced with fibrotic tissue, reducing its functionality, and leaves the AF supporting additional weight.
+The NP shrinks as the gelatinous form is replaced with fibrotic tissue, reducing its functionality and leaving the AF to support additional weight from its normal state.
 This increased stress leads the AF to compensate by increasing in size.
 The resulting flattened disc reduces mobility and may impinge on spinal nerves leading to pain and weakness.
 It is thought to be due to proteoglycan breakdown, which reduces the water-retaining properties of the NP.

 Significant research has been put into means of replacing/re-growing the intervertebral discs.
-The various methods include the replacement of discs with synthetic materials, stem cell therapy, and gene therapy.
+The various methods include replacing discs with synthetic materials, stem cell therapy, and gene therapy.

 There is no intervertebral disc between C1 and C2, which is unique in the spine.